Rooftoptek/Rooftop-SDK-xOS/docs/02 - objects.md

 ## Saving Objects

+**Note:** before saving any `RTObject` you have to specify permission object called `ACL`.
+Let's see on example.

-Let's say you want to save the `GameScore` described above to the Rooftop Cloud.
+Let's say you want to save the `GameScore` described above to the Rooftop Cloud with `Read` and `Update` permissions for other users.
 The interface is similar to a `NSMutableDictionary`, plus the `saveInBackground` method:
 ### Objective - C
 <pre><code class="objectivec">RTObject *gameScore = [RTObject objectWithClassName:@"GameScore"];
 gameScore[@"score"] = @1337;